-Most collectibles come directly from popular culture.
-Whether it’s a new Captain America action figure modeled after the character’s depiction in the latest movie or a Green Arrow FunKo Ppp! modeled after Stephen Amell’s small screen depiction of The Emerald Archer, collectibles tend to come from fictional places.
+Most collectibles today are inspired popular culture such as movies and television shows.
+Whether it's a new Captain America action figure modeled after the character's depiction in the latest Marvel movie, or a Green Arrow Funko Pop vinyl figure of Stephen Amell's small screen depiction of The Emerald Archer, collectibles tend to be based on fictional people, places and things.

-We’re pleased to report that there are NFL collectibles out there that aren’t simply a jersey or a hat.
-Outside of the more traditional merchandise, there is a whole world of NFL collectibles for fans to purchase and, in certain cases, play with.
-As the NFL remains a huge cultural force, the amount of available action figures, figurines and vinyl figures just keeps growing.
+We’re pleased to report that there are NFL collectibles out there that aren’t simply a jersey or a hat, though.
+Outside of the more traditional merchandise such as hats and jerseys, there is a world of NFL collectibles for fans to purchase and, in certain cases, play with.
+As the NFL remains a huge cultural force in America, the amount of available action figures, vinyl figures, and games just keeps growing.

-If you’re looking to start your own NFL collection focused on play, here are a few collectibles where you can begin!
+If you’re looking to start your own collection of NFL action figures focused on play, here are a few officially licensed collectibles where you can begin!

 Tudor Games Electronic Football

 Made by Tudor Games, we're going to focus on the Seattle Seahawks Dark Uniform NFL Action Figure Set for our example here.
 This 11-piece NFL action figure set is perhaps the simplest item on this list, but its value comes from that simplicity.
 Designed to be played with an electric football field, none of the figures are marked with specific players or numbers though decals can be obtained and added to build the team of your dreams.